What Is the DoD’s Cybersecurity Maturity Model Certification (CMMC)

 The certification process is built on existing requirements such as NIST SP 800-171, NIST SP 800-53, AIA NAS9933, private sector contributions, and input from academia.

-CMMC consists of five levels to measure the “maturity” of government contractor cybersecurity practices.
-These levels will range from “Basic Cybersecurity Hygiene” to “Advanced.”
-This allows the DoD to structure future contracts based on these cybersecurity levels.
-The ultimate impact will be that a government contractor will need to be certified at a certain level in order to be eligible to bid on a DoD contract opportunity
+CMMC 2.0 consists of 3 levels to protect Federal Contract Information (FCI), Controlled Unclassified Information (CUI), and CUI/Critical CUI for organizations in the DoD supply chain.
+These levels will range from “Foundational” to “Expert.”
+The ultimate impact will be that a government contractor will need to be certified at a certain level in order to be eligible to bid on a DoD contract opportunity.

 How can my business become certified?